gabyx/Githooks/README.md

 ### Todos:

-- Test: `githooks.disableSharedHooksUpdate`.
-- Finish deploy settings implementation for Gitea and sorts.
+- Finish deploy settings implementation for Gitea and others.

 ## Changelog